catalyst/moodle-tool_hashlegacy/README.md

 What is this?
 -------------

 This is a tool that performs a simple report on the hash algorithm being used to store user passwords.
-Currently it has support for SHA-512, SHA-256, Bcrypt (blowfish) 10 Cost, Bcrypt (blowfist) 4 Cost (fast), and MD5.
+Currently it has support for SHA-512, SHA-256, Bcrypt (blowfish), and MD5.
 It shows counts of users using each algorithm type.

 It also allows for batch force password changes for anyone on a particular algorithm, by interfacing with the bulk user actions module.
 This will quickly allow for forcing all users on an insecure algorithm to have a new password generated on a secure algorithm.